apache/fury-site/docs/object-serialization/csharp/schema-metadata.md

 declaration.
 Its properties own the field names, IDs, schema descriptors, and nullability.
 A standalone declaration also owns its `Evolving` setting.
 An external `BaseOnly` declaration cannot set `Evolving`; each concrete descendant owns that setting.
-The target supplies the runtime values and directly accessed members.
+The target supplies values of the target type and directly accessed members.

 ```csharp